arianizadi/GCTeamScraper/README.md

 ![Product Name Screen Shot](/assets/usage.png)

 As a GenCyber Teaching Assistant, we faced the challenge of manually counting Polygon Test Coins earned by students for ranking and daily prizes.
 This process was time-consuming and prone to errors.
 To address this issue, I created a web scraper using Python that automated the data retrieval from the blockchain explorer, accurately calculating each team's total points.
-The web scraper streamlined the ranking process, saving time and ensuring a fair competition for all participants.
+The web scraper streamlined the ranking process, saving time and ensuring fair competition for all participants.

 ### Technologies Utilized